ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

 - The solution result should have a score of **100%** with **X of X passed** or **X of X passed, 0 issues** (if static code analysis is enabled)

 .. note::
-  If static code analysis is enabled and issues are found in the template/solution result, instructors should improve the template/solution or disable the rule, which produced the unwanted/unimportant issue
+  If static code analysis is enabled and issues are found in the template/solution result, instructors should improve the template/solution or disable the rule, which produced the unwanted/unimportant issue.

 - Click on |edit|